acdlite/flummox/docs/api/Store.md

 - Should be non-mutative.
 - `assignState(null, newState)` should not throw and should return a copy of `newState`.

 To support React integration with FluxComponent, you should also override `Store#getStateAsObject()`, which returns a plain object representation of `this.state`.
+The default state getter uses the object returned by this function.

 Methods
 -------